William Contreras Player Props: Brewers vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have the 13th-ranked team ERA across all league pitching staffs (4.12).
+- The Phillies have a 4.10 team ERA that ranks 13th among all league pitching staffs.

-- Phillies pitchers combine to give up 104 total home runs at a rate of 1.1 per game (to rank 11th in baseball).

 © 2023 Data Skrive.
 All rights reserved.